Define Your Team’s Purpose: How to Get It Right

 • Team Engagement and Commitment

-Clarity of team purpose leads to high levels of team engagement and commitment.
-When team members understand and buy into what the team is trying to achieve and how their job helps the team and the organization achieve success, their intent to stay and “give it their all” increases.
+A clear team purpose drives engagement and commitment.
+When team members understand what the team is striving to achieve — and how their individual contributions fuel both team and organizational success — they are far more likely to stay motivated and “give it their all.”

 • Team Decision Making and Focus